 The RECOVERY trial is unique in its rapid recruitment and the speed at which it reported its first findings.
 Most trials, however, recruit relatively poorly and slowly, and therefore do not report their results in a timely fashion.
 RECOVERY did not recruit slowly but arguably it did recruit poorly.
 It has been reported that the overall recruitment rate to RECOVERY was 15% [2] of Covid-19 inpatients, with participating hospital recruitment ranging between 3% and 80% of eligible patients being recruited [2].
 In this respect, RECOVERY exhibited similar characteristics of the ‘typical’ non-Covid trial undertaken within an NHS setting: some recruitment sites enrol a very high proportion of eligible patients while others recruit relatively low numbers.
 Indeed, it is rare for all sites, or the majority, to consistently recruit a high proportion of eligible participants [5, 6].

 For the ‘standard’ trial (and for RECOVERY) to ensure rapid recruitment in the presence of poor average site recruitment, many more sites have to be enrolled in the study than would be required if there was high recruitment in all clinical sites, or recruitment of the target number takes longer than expected.
 However, if all sites could recruit the same proportion of eligible participants as the best recruiting site then trials would be finished more rapidly.
 This would have the benefits of reducing the overall cost of the trial and, most importantly, would improve patients’ health and save more lives.
-In ‘normal’ times this trade-off in lost lives and reduced quality of life, due to low recruitment, is not identified because either: the data are not routinely collected (e.g., quality of life) or it is not collated so that it can be quantified.
+In ‘normal’ times this trade-off in lost lives and reduced quality of life, due to low recruitment, is not identified because either the data are not routinely collected (e.g., quality of life) or it is not collated so that it can be quantified.
 Slow or poor recruitment is even more catastrophic during a pandemic as there is a brief window of opportunity to recruit and complete a trial to enable infected patients to benefit from novel treatments.
 Therefore, whilst the clinical trials community in the UK has led the world in rapid, large and effective clinical trials to identify new treatments for Covid-19 there is still room for improvement.
 In this paper we look at the potential impact of the RECOVERY results on the numbers of patients surviving since the dexamethasone results were reported and then discuss the likely consequences of the RECOVERY trial’s ability to recruit only 15% [2] or less of the UK’s hospitalised Covid-19 patients into the trial.